Concord-Europe/Concord-candidate-pack/README.md

 - Competitive salary and bonuses
 - A culture and friendly atmosphere that can't be beat
 - Opportunity to work with a team of strong, high-performing international team of leading experts in the fields of AI, Advanced Analytics and Cloud-based product development
 - Excellent benefits: additional health insurance, access to Multisport card, free home Internet, Takeaway vouchers, birthday bonuses, additional courses and seminars.

+Send us your resume to jobs@concordeu.com.